artturimatias/GLAMpipe-docs/pages/08.developing/01.nodes/docs.md

 ---
-title: Writing nodes
+title: 'Writing nodes'
 ---

-# metapipe-nodes
+!
 NOTE: these docs are not perfectly valid anymore.
 Nodes are now internal and the method for user nodes is currently missing.
-## Writing your own nodes

-Nodes are the  building blocks of data manipulation in GLAMpipe.
+### Introduction
+It is possible to write your own nodes.
+These pages have basic instructions of where and how to create them and how to deploy them.

 ### "Hello world" transform node
 This node will create a new field to all records in the collection and it writes "Hello world" in that field.